ThomasAlberto21/my-website/docs/web-programming/frontend/HTML/html-paragraphs.md

 </p>
 ```

-The following are the results of using paragraphs in HTML when run in a web browser
+The following are the results of using paragraphs tag in HTML when run in a web browser

 ![Docs Version Dropdown](./img/html-paragraphs/html-paragraphs.png)